lodo1995/LiMNet/README.md

 ### The paper

-Giaretta, L., Lekssays, A., et al., _LiMNet: Early-Stage Detection of IoT Botnets with Lightweight Memory Networks_, **currently under peer-review**
+Giaretta, L., Lekssays, A., et al., _LiMNet: Early-Stage Detection of IoT Botnets with Lightweight Memory Networks_, 2021, in European Symposium on Research in Computer Security (ESORICS 2021)

 ### How to Run the Experiments